On-site wastewater treatment system installer License Application/Renewal

 Current Submittal Requirements

-- Proof from Missouri Department of Health and Senior Services of valid certification as an on-site sewage disposal system contractor.
+- Proof from Missouri Department of Health and Senior Services of valid certification as an On-Site Wastewater Treatment System Installer.
 Contact them at (573) 751-6400 for more information.

 - $25 one-time processing fee due for first time applicants.